homer/s-pilot-map/README.md

 gulp
 ```

+This project is uses __browser-sync__ task.
+So you can conviniently test the page on seperate windows simultaneously (mobile vs. desktop experience) using the same port.

 ### This project includes:
 1. __ReactJS__ as the frontend UI library to render components.
 2. __Bootstrap__ is used as the responsive frontend framework.